 Based off of the projected returns, decide if the investment is made or not

-Tom, the business buyer, requests the historical financials, including recent tax returns, profit and loss statements, balance sheet One of the major financial statements for a business that reports a company’s assets, liabilities, and stockholders’ equity typically in that order.
-Assets and…, cash flow The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets. statement, and projections of the business, in order to gain a better understanding of the business.
+Tom, the business buyer, requests the historical financials, including recent tax returns, profit and loss statements, balance sheet, cash flow statement, and projections of the business, in order to gain a better understanding of the business.
 Additionally, Tom requests profit and loss projections for the next five years from both of the businesses.

 With the financial data verified, Tom focuses much of his attention on the projections for the next five years.
-He knows that due to his prior experience managing successful small businesses that he can decrease costs and increase the sales The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue. for both of the businesses.
+He knows that due to his prior experience managing successful small businesses that he can decrease costs and increase the sales for both of the businesses.
 However, he is more confident in his ability to operate Fred’s Fitness Center as he himself is a former fitness trainer with experience managing a gym.

 ---|---|---|---|